prezi/datateam/WhatIsLean.md

 Toyota's 14 principles:

-1. Base your management decisions on a long-term philosophy, even at the expense of short-term financial goals.
+1. Base your management decisions on a long-term philosophy, even at the expense of short-term financial goals
-2. Create cont. process flow to bring problems to the surface.
+2. Create cont. process flow to bring problems to the surface
-3. Use 'pull' systems to avoid overproduction.
+3. Use 'pull' systems to avoid overproduction
-4. Level out the workload.
+4. Level out the workload
-5. Stop the process if necessary to fix problems in order to get the quality right the first time.
-Don't build faulty product.
+5. Don't build faulty product: stop the process if necessary to fix problems in order to get the quality right the first time
-6. Standardise tasks and processes for cont. improvement and for employee empowerment.
+6. Standardise tasks and processes for cont. improvement and for employee empowerment
-7. Use visual control so that no problems are hidden.
+7. Use visual control so that no problems are hidden
-8. Use only reliable, tested technology that serves your people and processes.
+8. Use only reliable, tested technology that serves your people and processes
-9. Grow leaders who understand the work, live the philosophy, and teach it to others.
+9. Grow leaders who understand the work, live the philosophy, and teach it to others
-10. Develop exceptional people and teams that follow the company's philosophy.
+10. Develop exceptional people and teams that follow the company's philosophy
-11. Respect your partners and suppliers by challenging them and helping them improve.
+11. Respect your partners and suppliers by challenging them and helping them improve
-12. Go and see with your own eyes in order to understand the situation properly.
+12. Go and see with your own eyes in order to understand the situation properly
-13. Make decisions slowly by consensus, and implement decisions rapidly.
-(I don't like this.)
+13. Make decisions slowly by consensus, and implement decisions rapidly (I don't like this)
-14. Become a learning organization through reflection and cont. improvement.
+14. Become a learning organization through reflection and cont. improvement

 Value pyramid
 -------------
 - values: how an organization should behave
-- principles: just-in-time, jidoka: how an organization should think
+- principles: how an organization should think (just-in-time, jidoka)
 - methods: what an organization should do
 - tools and activities: what an organization should have